p2p-today/protocol/README.rst

 6. Buffers smaller than length 2\ `32`:sup:
 7. Lists containing fewer than 2\ `32`:sup: items
 8. Maps containing fewer than 2\ `32`:sup: associations, with string keys

+This may be extended if the various msgpack libraries support serializing addiitonal types.
+At the time of writing this, timestamps have just entered the msgpack specification.
+They are largely unimplemented in the various msgpack libraries.

 -------------
 Why not JSON?